qantas

 Earning Qantas Points with accommodation, car hire and activities

-Book your hotel through Qantas Hotels to earn at least 3 Qantas Points per dollar spent.
-For something fancier, consider a package through Qantas Luxury Offers to secure 6 points per dollar and potentially some bonus status credits!
+Book your hotel through Qantas Hotels to earn at least three Qantas Points per dollar spent.
+For something fancier, consider a package through Qantas Luxury Offers to secure six points per dollar and potentially some bonus Status Credits!

-To get you where you need to be, why not book car rental with Avis and Hertz, or travel with Uber.
+For one point per dollar, you could also book through Airbnb.
+Once accommodation is done, why not book trips and activities via Qantas Activities?
+To get you where you need to be, you could book car rental with Avis and Hertz, or travel with Uber.
 In many cases, Qantas Points are on offer.

 Earning Qantas Points with credit cards and financial products